webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Nullify-Sound.md

 - Ability/Cost/3
 - Ability/Tier/Mid
 - Ability/Pool/Might
-- Ability/Categories/ENVIRONMENT
+- Ability/Categories/Environment
 ---

 ## Nullify Sound
+>3  Might

 You pulse perfectly misaligned sounds within short range to create a zone of absolute quiet up to an immediate distance across for one minute.
 All sound is canceled in the zone.
 Action to initiate.